-When in doubt, you may also call Eastern's main telephone number, 304.434.8000 and listen to the prompts to reach School Information.
-You will hear a message on this extension stating if Eastern is closed, on a delay or operating on a normal schedule.
-The following news media will be contacted to announce information on closures or cancellations in affected areas:
+When in doubt, contact Eastern's main telephone number at 304.434.8000, extension 9399: the prompts will direct you to the School's Information menu.
+This extension allows obtainment of Eastern's closures, delays and normal schedule operations.
 Web cancellation information is available at Home | Eastern West Virginia Community and Technical College (easternwv.edu) or Cancellations.com - Weather Closings & Delays.
 Discovery Centers follow their respective county school system.
 School system postings can be found on the web at: http://wvde.state.wv.us/closings/county/all.
-In the event of inclement weather it is also possible to receive closing information by tuning in to the following sources: